 - Politically related mass gatherings (rallies, speeches, parades, etc.)

 As is the case in ECQ, people are advised to stay at home and only go out to buy basic necessities during the GCQ.
 Non-authorized persons outside of the house will still have to abide by curfew hours.

-So how is GCQ different from ECQ?
-To sum it up nicely, the GCQ is a one-size-fits-all approach to enforcing quarantine.
+So how different is MECQ to GCQ?
+To sum it up nicely, GCQ is a one-size-fits-all approach to enforcing quarantine.
 Meanwhile, MECQ still has the strict guidelines of ECQ but giving businesses a little freedom to breathe.

 The table below from the Philippine National Police (PNP) shows the main differences between ECQ and GCQ: